candemircan/naturalcogsci/README.md

 ├── bin # bash, slurm, and python scripts for analyses as well as notebooks for visualisations ├── data
 │   ├── ID # intrinsic dimensionality of representations
-│   ├── cka # centered kernel alignment with ground truth │   ├── features # extracted features from images for THINGS │   ├── harmonization # harmonization alignment score of supervised models │   ├── human_behavioural
+│   ├── THINGS # THINGS mental embeddings and stimulus IDs │   ├── cka # centered kernel alignment with ground truth │   ├── embedding_weights_and_binaries # weights for some external models
+│   ├── features # extracted features from images for THINGS │   ├── harmonization # harmonization alignment score of supervised models │   ├── human_behavioural